MartinBraquet/llm/README.md

 print(generated_text)
 ```

-To access to all the parameters for text generation, see the doc:
+To access all the parameters for text generation, see the doc:

 ```python
 from llm.sample import Sampler